 A stifle brace, also known as a custom knee brace, is designed specifically for your dog's knee condition.
 These braces are tailored to provide optimal support and stability, aiding the healing process or preventing further damage.
 They are typically prescribed and fitted by veterinary orthopedic specialists.

 Depending on your dog's condition, various assistive devices can support mobility and alleviate strain on the knees.
-These can include harnesses, slings, or carts that help distribute weight and provide additional support during movement.
+These can include harnesses, braces, or carts that help distribute weight and provide additional support during movement.
 Consult with your veterinarian or a veterinary rehabilitation specialist to determine the most suitable device for your dog.

 To complement this blog with more detailed information, visit our Youtube channel, where we post useful insights for dog parents.